arnavmsoni/nanafit-bananahacks-2025/README.md

 # 🍌 NanaFit
 **Go Bananas with Perfect Form!**

-NanaFit is a fitness-tech web app built for the 2025 BananaHacks hackathon.
+NanaFit is a fitness-tech web app built for the 2025 CornHacks hackathon.
 It uses AI-powered pose detection to guide your workouts, track reps, and analyze form in real-time — all wrapped in a fun, banana-themed interface. 🍌

 ---